ashleychontos/pySYD/docs/cli.rst

-Features
+Commands
 ===========

-Due to the large number of options, we have them sorted into :ref:`groups<groups>` by relevant science outputs and also listed by :ref:`input type<inputtype>`.
+Due to the large number of options, we have sorted parameters both into relevant science :ref:`groups<groups>` and also listed them by their :ref:`object type<inputtype>`.

 .. note::